Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You can add funds to an inmate's account via Paypal, et cetera.

 Unfortunately, staff are not permitted to pass messages to inmates.
-However, you may set up an account through Securus Technologies and send the inmate a secure e-mail.
-You may also use Jail Voicemail by calling 1-866-949-4574.
+However, you may use Jail Voicemail by calling 1-866-949-4574.

 You may set up a phone account by going to Securus Technologies website or by calling 1-800-844-6591.
 The detainee phone system is provided by Securus in the dayroom which is accessed with a personal identification number assigned during intake.
 These telephones are available under normal circumstances according to individual dayroom schedules.
 Use of the telephone may be restricted as operationally necessary for safety and security purposes, or during periods of high volume.
 Calls on these phones are for outgoing calls through the use of pre-paid accounts and calling cards.
 Pre-paid calling cards are available for purchase through the commissary kiosk.
 Other credit card calls, time and charge calls, and third number calls are not permissible.
 In verified emergency situations, detainees will be provided the opportunity for emergency calls.